ysan/upnp_da_check/README.md

 	.
 	.

 If you pass the argument UDN to info command, detailed information for that device appears.
 (Display content here it will omitted.)
-E Discover the contents of the packet
+ * Discover the contents of the packet
-E Location overview of the content of
+ * Location overview of the content of
-?
-The Published service list
+ * The Published service list
-Or in-service there is what kind of action, and information of the argument to pass to the action etc
+Or in-service there is what kind of action, and information of the argument to pass to the action
+etc